 This Trail Plan is most effective if it has the support of the local community and the users of the Forest.
 We all need to take responsibility for the forest and the trail network.
 It is the hope of the CFAA Board that the local community and the Forest user groups (membership) will share in the responsible use of the Forest trails.
-For that reason the Trail Plan is being released in draft form and to make users aware of it through various social media.
-We look forward to receiving input from the local community and Forest users.
-It is anticipated that the Trail Plan will be reviewed on an annual basis and recommendations and priorities reviewed for input to the annual MNRF Work Plan.
+For that reason the Trail Plan was released in draft form for user/local community comments.
+It is anticipated that the Trail Plan will be reviewed on an annual basis as part of the annual MNRF Work Plan development process.